fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 {% include alert.html class='info' title='Discussion prep' text="
 - Everyone is a commenter for today.
 Drawing from the readings, respond to the following two questions:
-  - Is quantitative history fundamentally different from "regular" history?
+  - Is quantitative history fundamentally different from 'regular' history?
   - To what extent will all history gradually become quantitative history (as sources are born-digital or become digitized)?
 "%}